 Under all circumstances maintain the minimum load on cylindrical roller bearings of 50% corresponding to what is specified in the catalog.

-- 2. If the machine is running smoothly and evenly, switch on the cooling equipment.
-Continue to observe the machine for a while in no-load operation. - 3.
-If it runs perfectly, connect a load.
+2. If the machine is running smoothly and evenly, switch on the cooling equipment.
+Continue to observe the machine for a while in no-load operation.